elliott-huge/blog-site/_posts/2023-10-23-mnelancholy.md

 ---
 layout: post
 title: Mnelancholy
-excerpt: \*noun* - a feeling of pensive sadness that originates from one or more memories.
+excerpt: "*noun* - a feeling of pensive sadness that originates from one or more memories."
 ---

 # Mnelancholy